+RECONCILIATIONING ACCOUNTS IN THE CENTRALIZED

-RECONCILIATIONS 8060
+STATE TREASURY SYTEM 8060

-(Revised 8/2015)
+(Revised 04/20201)

-All centralized State Treasury System (CTS) accounts will be reconciled promptly at the end of each month.
-See SAM sections 7900, 7923 and 7967.
-This does not preclude reconciliations at other times of the month as considered necessary by the department.
+Agencies/departments will reconcile all Centralized State Treasury Systems (CTS) accounts within 30 days of the preceding month.
+See SAM sections 7900, 7901, 7923, and 7967.

 At the end of each period, the State Controller’s Office (SCO) issues a CTS Statement for each CTS account.
-If there is an item on the statement that you cannot identify, contact the SCO for explanation.
+If there is an item on the statement that you cannot identify, contact the SCO for an explanation.

-If it is determined by the reconciliation that an error has been made, departments will notify the State Treasurer's Office (STO) Bank Reconciliation Section.
+If an error is identified on the CTS statement, agencies/departments will notify the State Treasurer's Office (STO) Bank Reconciliation Section.
 DO NOT NOTIFY THE BANK.

 CTS Statement Errors:

-If a department does not receive credit for a deposit, the department will verify that all of the information on the Report of Deposit is complete and accurate.
-The department will send a legible photocopy of the Report of Deposit on white letter size paper only.
+If an agency/department does not receive credit for a deposit, the agency/department will verify that all of the information on the Report of Deposit is complete and accurate.
+The agency/department will send a legible photocopy of the Report of Deposit to the STO using the address or email below.
 DO NOT send agency or bank copies.

-If there is a discrepancy in the amount of credit, the department will send photocopies of the Report of Deposit and the CTS statement with the item highlighted and a brief letter of explanation.
+If there is a discrepancy in the amount of credit, the agency/department will send photocopies of the Report of Deposit and the CTS statement with the item highlighted and a brief letter of explanation to the STO.
+A separate letter is required for each type of error.

-Departments can email the requested information to bankrec@sto.ca.gov or mail to:
+Email the requested information to bankrec@sto.ca.gov or by mail to:

 State Treasurer's Office Bank Reconciliation Unit 915 Capitol Mall, C-15 P. O. Box 942809